tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 - `deliverySchedule.quantity`: the requested quantity of this delivery schedule position.
 Quantity has a decimal `1234.56` format with any number of digits.

 {% hint style="danger" %}
-`deliverySchedule.position` should be unique within the schedule line and never change.
+`deliverySchedule.position` should be unique within the delivery schedule and never change.
 Never renumber or re-use `deliverySchedule.position`s.
 {% endhint %}

 #### Requested prices

 - `lines.prices`: the requested price.
-Provide either `netPrice`, used by most buyers or alternatively `grossPrice` together with `discountPercentage`.
+Advised is to provide only `netPrice` for its simplicity, used by most buyers, or alternatively `grossPrice` together with `discountPercentage`.
 - `priceInLocalCurrency`: at least provide a price in the local currency of the supplier, like `CNY` in China.
 - `priceInBaseCurrency`: if available provide a price in your base currency, like `EUR` in the EU.
 - `value`: the price value has a decimal `1234.56` format with any number of digits.